 While you wait for your friend to respond, a “Friend Requested” button substitutes the normal “Add as Friend” button next to her name in your search results, and when you visit her profile, a “Awaiting friend confirmation” label appears next to her name.
 If your buddy accepts the friendship and replies through email or Facebook (Finding People Who Are Facebook Members), Facebook adds your name to her friend list and her name to yours.
 Facebook will also send you a Notification (see Customizing Your Mini Feed) informing you that she has confirmed the friendship.

-Facebook does not allow users to expressly refuse friend requests in its desire to promote acceptable social interactions, although they may ignore them.
+Note: Facebook does not allow users to expressly refuse friend requests in its desire to promote acceptable social interactions, although they may ignore them.
 If you’ve issued an invitation and haven’t heard back after a few days, try messaging or poking the individual (Poking).
 Still no response?
 Sorry, but you’ve been passed over.

 Answering Friend Requests